gram12321/winemaker/AI-BRIEFING.md

 4. Avoid scattered hooks — central logic only.
 5. Use Tailwind for styling.
 6. No multiplayer, market, or trade logic.
-7. Keep database interactions minimal.
+7. Keep database interactions minimal and **only in database services**.
 8. Simulated NPC wine sales only — no real-time buyer simulation.

 ---